beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 ### Save profiler into a file

-Use the option `-Dtornado.profiler=True -Dtornado.profiler.save=True`.
-This option is set to `False` by default.

-### Specify a custom path for storing profile logs

-Use the option `-Dtornado.profiler.dumps.dir=PATH`.
-The default option is the TornadoVM home directory.
+Use the option `-Dtornado.profiler=True` `-Dtornado.profiler.dumps.dir=PATH`.  `PATH` needs to contain the finename and extension (e.g. profiler-log.json).

 ### Parsing Json files

-TornadoVM creates the file `profiler-app.json` with multiple entries for the application (one per task-schedule invocation).
+TornadoVM creates the above-mentioned specified file with multiple entries for the application (one per task-schedule invocation).

 TornadoVM's distribution includes a set of utilities for parsing and obtaining statistics: